AlexJReid/blog/content/posts/monoblok/index.md

 Round to 1 decimal place, drop it if it hasn't changed, republish to `sensors.<whatever>.stable`.
 That's the lot.

-## A cool scenario
+## A hot/cold scenario

 Let's wire something up that actually shows off both features together.
 Pretend we're running a small fleet of temperature sensors in an office building.
 Each sensor publishes a reading every few seconds on `temp.<floor>.<room>`.
-The raw stream is noisy: sensors jitter, the value wobbles by a tenth of a degree constantly, and most readings are functionally identical to the previous one.
-It turns out the facilities team has been buying their sensors from Temu.
+The raw stream is noisy: sensors jitter, the value wobbles by a tenth of a degree constantly, and most readings are functionally identical to the previous one. **It turns out the facilities team has been buying their sensors from Temu.**

 What we want: